What is Project Portfolio Management (PPM)?

 Project portfolio managers ask key questions of projects such as:

-• Does each project contribute to the overall achievement of the portfolio?
+• Does each project contribute to the achievement of the portfolio as a whole?

 • How well is each project performing?